-White House Counsel Don McGahn Reportedly Plans to Quit This Fall
+Trump: White House Counsel Don McGahn Is Leaving in the Fall

-Don McGahn, the White House counsel and one of the most enduring figures in a volatile West Wing, is planning to make his exit from the Trump administration this fall, Axios reports.
-The 50-year-old lawyer will leave after either the midterms or Brett Kavanaugh’s confirmation to the Supreme Court, according to the report.
+Don McGahn, the White House counsel and one of the most enduring figures in a volatile West Wing, will make his exit from the Trump administration this fall, the president tweeted Wednesday morning.
+His exit will come after Brett Kavanaugh’s likely confirmation to the Supreme Court, Trump tweeted.

-Axios says McGahn would like to be succeeded by Emmet Flood, the attorney who represented President Bill Clinton during his impeachment trial and joined Trump’s legal team to “represent the president and the administration against the Russia witch hunt,” as White House press secretary Sarah Huckabee Sanders put it in May.
+According to a report from Axios, McGahn would like to be succeeded by Emmet Flood, the attorney who represented President Bill Clinton during his impeachment trial and joined Trump’s legal team to “represent the president and the administration against the Russia witch hunt,” as White House press secretary Sarah Huckabee Sanders put it in May.

+News of McGahn’s impending departure comes days after Vanity Fair reported that he has clashed with Trump over a potential pardon for Paul Manafort.
+According to the report, Trump is considering replacing McGahn with someone who will draft a pardon for the recently convicted Manafort.

-News of McGahn’s impending departure comes less than two weeks after the New York Times revealed that he’s “cooperated extensively” with Robert Mueller’s probe into Russian election interference.
+Trump’s apparent souring on McGahn also comes less than two weeks after the New York Times revealed that the lawyer “cooperated extensively” with Robert Mueller’s probe into Russian election interference.
 The Times reported that McGahn has spent 30 hours speaking with Mueller’s team and offered insight that only he could.

 Mr. McGahn described the president’s fury toward the Russia investigation and the ways in which he urged Mr. McGahn to respond to it.
 He provided the investigators examining whether Mr. Trump obstructed justice a clear view of the president’s most intimate moments with his lawyer.